Children's and Family Ministries

 Having children in worship is what we are told to do in the Gospels of Matthew, Mark and Luke when Jesus tells the disciples to “let the little children come to me, and do not stop them….”.
 We welcome the energy and joy children bring to Family Worship.
 Our church family is not complete without them.

-Journey, for 1st through 5th grade children, meets Wednesdays, October – May from 6:00 to 7:00 PM.
-It is a fun time of games, and Bible study.
-Kids play goofy games, and have awesome activities (theme nights, talent show and pizza parties are very popular!).
+Journey Kid's Club is for K through 5th grade children and meets Wednesdays, October – May from 5:00 to 7:00 PM.
+It is a fun time of games, music and Bible study.
+Kids play goofy games, eat dinner together, and have awesome activities.

 Join us for Journey and bring a friend!